adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ```

-# THIS IS THE OUTPUT:
+# HERE IS THIS IMAGE USED:
 ![Alt Text](images/balls.jpg)